 What do I do if I am denied to MMC, but want to be considered again?

 The College renders admission decisions based on all information submitted and decisions are most always final.
 We do allow students the opportunity to appeal the decision by writing a letter to the Dean of Admission explaining why they should be reconsidered.
 This letter must be accompanied with additional documentation that was not available at the time of our initial evaluation.
 This could include additional grades or SAT/ACT scores, a recommendation or letter from an academic officer or teacher explain your circumstances in greater detail, or something that you have accomplished since the decision that could support your success at MMC.
 Keep in mind that the majority of appeals are not approved, but we offer this option in case we missed something very compelling.
-Another path to enroll is to enroll in classes in a local community college or other college in which you have been accepted and transfer to MMC in the Spring or following Fall semester.
-We accept many transfer students each term and look at your college work primarily at that point.
+Another path is to enroll in classes in a local community college or other college in which you have been accepted and transfer to MMC in the spring or following fall semester.
+We accept many transfer students each term and primarily look at your college work at that point.
 If your test scores were low or your high school GPA was not all that it could have been, this is a great option to show you can be successful at the college level.
 If you are already in college, we recommend that you continue your coursework at your current college and transfer when your GPA is a bit higher.

 If I am admitted to the College academically, but not admitted to my preferred program in Theatre or Dance based on my audition, can I still attend MMC?

 Yes, these admission decisions are completely independent of each other.
 Students are evaluated based on their academic record for admission to the College in general and then evaluated for their entrance into certain performing arts programs.
 If you are admitted academically, we welcome students who declare a major other than Theatre or Dance and pursue that program.
 Many use the advantage of studying in New York City to participate in the arts in the community or minor in Dance.
-Another option for our Theatre Arts students is to declare one of our three non-audition based majors.
-You may declare Writing for the Stage, Theatre Studies, or Theatre Performance & Digital Media regardless of the audition results.

 How can I afford to go to a private school in Manhattan?